a11y-tools/addons/README.md

-This is an initial prototype that demonstrates how to populate the sidebar with content when it loads, and how to refresh the content as needed by handling the tabs.onActivated and tabs.onUpdated events.
+This is an initial prototype that demonstrates how to populate the sidebar with content when it loads, and how to refresh the content as needed by handling the `tabs.onActivated` and `tabs.onUpdated` events.

-It also illustrates how the communication works between the `panel.js` script that keeps track of whether the sidebar is open or closed using a boolean variable in the background script named `sidebarIsOpen`, and the `browserAction.onClicked` event listener in `background.js` that utilizes that variable to implement the toggling behavior.
+It also illustrates how the communication works between the `panel.js` script that keeps track of whether the sidebar is open or closed using a boolean variable in the background script named `sidebarIsOpen`, and the `browserAction.onClicked` event listener in `background.js` that utilizes that variable to implement the sidebar toggling behavior.

-It has the following features:
+It includes the following features:

 * Browser action button for the extension toggles the sidebar open or closed.
-* The sidebar displays the URL of the active tab in its content area.
+* The sidebar displays the URL of the active tab in its content area by using the `tabs` API.
 * The URL is updated when the active tab changes or a new page is loaded.
 * It does not utilize a content script, so the messaging is very basic.

 Notes:

 * Based on the Mozilla `webextensions-examples` repo `annotate-page` example:
-  * Removed event handlers that add and remove the contenteditable attribute.
+  * Removed event handlers that add and remove the `contenteditable` attribute.
   * Removed functionality that stores annotations.

 ### 2. content-script